Working with Items in DynamoDB

 DynamoDB provides operations for reading and writing items.
 For these operations, you need to specify the items and attributes that you want to work with.
 When you write an item, you can specify one or more conditions that must evaluate to true.
 For example, you might want the write to succeed only if an item with the same key does not already exist.

 This section describes how to work with items in Amazon DynamoDB.
 This includes reading and writing items, conditional updates, and atomic counters.
-This section also includes guidelines for working with items, and example code that uses the AWS SDKs.
+This section also includes example code that uses the AWS SDKs.
+For best practices, see Guidelines for Working with Items.

 An item consists of one or more attributes.
 Each attribute consists of a name, a data type, and a value.
 When you read or write an item, the only attributes that are required are those that make up the primary key.